-I'll admit, in 18 years of living in northern Virginia, I never made a day of picnicking on the National Mall to watch them.
+In 18 years of living in northern Virginia, I'll admit that I never made a day of picnicking on the National Mall to watch them.
 It's packed and often hot and humid.

 However, I did watch one year from the US Marine Corps War Memorial on the Virginia side of the Potomac River.

 Of course, there's more to our nation's capital than epic fireworks displays.
 Washington, DC has historical monuments, beautiful parks, and incredible museums (the Smithsonian museums line the Mall).

 Boston ranks as one of the top 4th of July travel destinations year after year.

 Boston's Harborfest is a multi-day festival celebrating Independence Day, and the city's Boston Pops Fireworks Spectacular is one of the biggest shows in the country.

 I can't believe it's taken me 42 years to visit Boston, but it's finally time for me to soak up some US history in Beantown (and visit all the scenes from Goodwill Hunting while I'm at it).

-Austin probably isn't the first city that comes to mind when thinking about places to visit during the July 4th holiday; however, since moving here, I believe it has a lot to offer.
+Austin probably isn't the first city that comes to mind when thinking about places to visit during the July 4th holiday; however, I believe it has a lot to offer since moving here.

 First, the airport is only a 20-minute ride from the city center.
 It's easy to get around downtown Austin on foot, plus there are rideshare apps and electric scooters galore.

 There are tons of bars, from the cheap college hangouts on “Dirty 6th” Street to relaxing rooftops and excellent speakeasies.